 The search for planets in the habitable zone has so far focused on solar-type stars and M dwarfs.
 However, transiting planets in the habitable zone around white dwarfs (WDs) may be common (Agol 2011, ApJ, 731, L31) and they provide our best chance to detect bio-markers on an exoplanet (Loeb & Maoz 2013, MNRAS, 432, L11).
 The habitable zone around WDs extends from 0.005 AU to 0.02 AU (P = 4-30 h, Agol 2011) for WDs older than about 1 Gyr.
 Since WDs are slightly larger than Earth, Earth-size and even smaller planets can easily be detected.
 We expect the planets within 1 AU of solar type stars to be destroyed in the giant phase.
 Hence, planets in the habitable zone around WDs must arrive there after this phase.
 There are several ways to form such planets near the WD or bring them closer (see the Kepler white paper by our team; arXiv:1309.0009).
-Planets have been detected around 4.3% of WDs in the form of debris disks (Barber et al. 2012, ApJ, 760, 26).
+Planets have been detected around evolved, post-main-sequence stars.
+In addition, tidally disrupted asteroids and dwarf planets have been detected around 4.3% of WDs in the form of debris disks (Barber et al. 2012, ApJ, 760, 26).
 If the history of exoplanet science has taught us anything, it is that planets are ubiquitous and they exist in the most unusual places, including very close to their host stars and even around pulsars.

-Here we propose to take advantage of the unique capability of the Kepler 2 mission to perform a transit survey of the WDs in Field 1.
-Using spectroscopy, photometry, and astrometry data from the McCook & Sion White Dwarf catalog, the Sloan Digital Sky Survey, and the SuperCosmos Sky Survey, we identify 200 WDs brighter than Kp = 19 mag in Field 1 (based on the K2fov utility).
-About 100 of these are on active silicon.
-The attached target file contains the coordinates for the entire sample of 200 WDs.
-The target file includes 7 pulsating DAV WDs, three of which (EPIC 201355934, 201719578, and 201806008 with Kp = 15 mag) fall on active silicon.
-We propose SC observations of these pulsating WDs, and the LC observations of the remaining targets.
-DAVs have pulsation periods of 2-10 min.
-SC data on these DAVs would provide invaluable constraints on the interior models for WDs.
+Here we propose to take advantage of the unique capability of the Kepler 2 mission to perform a transit survey of the WDs in Fields 2 and 3.
+Using spectroscopy, photometry, and astrometry data from the McCook & Sion White Dwarf catalog, the Sloan Digital Sky Survey, and the SuperCosmos Sky Survey, we identify 10 and 44 WDs brighter than Kp = 19 mag that fall on active silicon in Fields 2 and 3, respectively.
+The attached target files contain the coordinates for the entire sample of 54 WDs.
+We propose LC observations of all WD targets.

 SC observations would have the best constraints on transiting planets around WDs.
 However, given the small number of SC slots available, LC mode data will still enable us to achieve our science goals.
 Planets in the habitable zone would eclipse their stars for about 2 min.
 Hence, the LC mode data will dilute the transit signal by a factor of 15.
-However, since the transit depth is >50% for an Earth-size or bigger planet around an average size WD, these transits will have > 3% depth in the LC data, and they will still be visible.
+However, since the transit depth is >50% for an Earth-size or bigger planet around an average size WD, these transits will have >3% depth in the LC data, and they will still be visible.
 Even with the decreased sensitivity of the 2wheel mode, Kepler can still detect transits of Earth-size or bigger planets around WDs.